-- III. the following principles will also apply to those with NCEAs. - a. a consultant who successfully receives an NCIA for an equivalent or higher level of performance but attracting a lower value of award than paid under the NCEA scheme will receive an additional payment so that they are paid no less overall than the cash value of their NCEA. - b. a consultant who receives an NCIA for a lower level of performance will receive an additional payment so that they are paid no less overall than the cash value of the equivalent lower award in the NCEA Scheme. - c.
-If the additional payment provided for by paragraph 19(iii)a b is made through an employers' local performance pay scheme, it will be met by reallocation of the previous NCEA funding stream to the LCEA funding stream.
-In these circumstances, the consultant will revert to a Pre-2018 LCEA of the nearest monetary value to the payment.
-This will not change the amount of the overall payment received. - d.
-The Pre-2018 LCEA component will be subject to the review mechanism outlined in paragraph 12 of this schedule.
-If a consultant loses one or more Pre-2018 LCEA points after a review, the payment will be reduced to the value of the relevant Pre-2018 LCEA. - e.
-The overall payment for consultants who hold an NCEA will be pensionable up to the value of the consultant's award in the NCEA Scheme. - 3.
-Where a consultant submits an unsuccessful application for an NCIA subsequent to their first application as outlined in paragraph 19 the consultant will revert to a Pre-2018 LCEA in line with a reversion process equivalent to that outlined in paragraph 9(ii).
-However, any LCEA points that have been removed through the local review process outlined in paragraph 12 will be deducted from the level to which they revert.
-The timing of the next local review will not be affected by the new reversion. $^{87}{\square}$
+- c.
+If a Future NCEA Scheme is introduced after 31 March 2019 with lower value awards than those currently paid under the Existing NCEA Scheme, the following principles will also apply to those with Existing NCEAs: - i.
+A consultant who successfully receives an award under the Future NCEA Scheme for an equivalent or higher level of performance but attracting a lower value of award will receive an additional payment so that they are paid no less overall than the cash value of their Existing NCEA. - ii.
+A consultant who receives an award under the Future NCEA Scheme for a lower level of performance will receive an additional payment so that they are paid no less overall than the cash value of the equivalent lower award in the Existing NCEA Scheme. - iii.
+If the additional payment provided for by paragraph 23(c)(i) or (ii) above is made through an employers' local performance pay scheme, it will be met by reallocation of the previous NCEA funding stream to the Future LCEA funding stream.
+In these circumstances, the consultant will revert to an Existing

+LCEA (as awarded prior to 1 April 2018) of the nearest monetary value to the payment.
+This will not change the amount of the overall payment received.

+- iv.
+Beyond 1 April 2021, the Existing LCEA component will be subject to the review mechanism outlined in paragraph 16 of this schedule.
+If a consultant loses one or more Existing LCEA points after a review the payment will be reduced to the value of the relevant Existing LCEA award. - v.
+The overall payment for consultants who hold an Existing NCEA will be pensionable up to the value of the consultant's award in the Existing NCEA Scheme. - 24.
+Where a consultant submits an unsuccessful application for a Future NCEA subsequent to their first application (as outlined in paragraph 23) the consultant will revert to an Existing LCEA in line with a reversion process equivalent to that outlined in 8(ii).
+However, any local CEA points that have been removed through the local review process outlined in paragraph 16 will be deducted from the level to which they revert.
+The timing of the next local review will not be affected by the new reversion.